Kew Gardens–Union Turnpike station: Station layout

 Both outer track walls have a Jasmine yellow trim line with a black border and small "UNION TURNPIKE" captions below them in white lettering on black tiles.
+The tile band is part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Parsons Boulevard, the next express station to the east.
+The yellow tiles used at the Union Turnpike station were also used at Briarwood and Sutphin Boulevard, the local stations between Union Turnpike and Parsons Boulevard.

 Midnight blue I-beam columns run along both platforms, alternating ones having the standard black station name plate reading "Union T'pke" in white lettering.
 On many of the columns separating the express tracks are old white signs that read "UNION TPKE" in black lettering, though several have been removed.